 \section{Introduction}

-Device physics and technologies in THz frequency regime (roughly defined as 100~GHz to 10~THz) have attracted a significant research interest over the last decades.
+Device physics and technologies in the THz frequency range (roughly defined as 100~GHz to 10~THz) have attracted a considerable research interest over the last decades.
 The technological exploitation of this frequency range is primarily driven by a variety of applications\cite{Roadmap2021}, such as security screening \cite{Appleby2007,Shen2005,Friederich}, quality control and non-destructive testing \cite{Ahi2018,Nüßler2021,MarioWatsonPreu2018,Hasegawa2003}, spectroscopy of molecular compounds in atmosphere and space \cite{Veeraselvam2021,Neese2012,Hsieh2016}, biomedical sensing and imaging \cite{Bowman2016,Taylor2011}, and high-speed communications \cite{Harter2020,Shur2021}.
-THz range is also fertile soil for fundamental studies of carrier dynamics \cite{Meng2015,Ulbricht2011} and quasi-particle physics in general \cite{Pashnev2020,Thomson2017,Kaindl2009}.
-Access to THz frequency range and applications requires tunable and powerful sources and fast and sensitive detectors.
-These should be cost-effective, compact, integrable into arrays, and compatible with room temperature operation and mainstream semiconductor manufacturing processes.
-In this context, THz field-effect transistors (TeraFET) have evolved from the early proofs of concept \cite{Knap2009, Vicarelli2012, Koppens2014} to a promising family of THz detectors, competing with the more established diode-based detectors \cite{Mehdi2017,Ahmad2019,Yadav2023}.
-Notably, they achieve high sensitivities with optical noise-equivalent powers (NEP) as low as 20~pW/$\surd$Hz \cite{Mateos2020} (see also Table \ref{tab:NEPvalues}) and sub-nanosecond detection speed \cite{Viti2021,Ikamas-pico,Preu2012}, which makes them also suitable for coherent heterodyne detection \cite{Wiecha2021,GrzybTHzDirectDetector,LisauskasSubharmonic}.
+The THz range is also fertile ground for fundamental studies of carrier dynamics \cite{Meng2015,Ulbricht2011} and quasi-particle physics in general \cite{Pashnev2020,Thomson2017,Kaindl2009}.
+Access to the THz frequency range and applications requires tunable and powerful sources and fast and sensitive detectors.
+These should be cost effective, compact, integrable into arrays, and compatible with room temperature operation and mainstream semiconductor manufacturing processes.
+In this context, THz field-effect transistors (TeraFETs) have evolved from the early proofs of concept \cite{Knap2009, Vicarelli2012, Koppens2014} to a promising family of THz detectors, competing with the more established diode-based detectors \cite{Mehdi2017,Ahmad2019,Yadav2023}.
+In particular, they achieve high sensitivities with optical noise-equivalent powers (NEPs) as low as 20~pW/$\surd$Hz \cite{Mateos2020} (see also table~\ref{tab:NEPvalues}) and sub-nanosecond detection speed \cite{Viti2021,Ikamas-pico,Preu2012}, which also makes them suitable for coherent heterodyne detection \cite{Wiecha2021,GrzybTHzDirectDetector,LisauskasSubharmonic}.